WarintornNawong/Portfolio/Customer_Churn_Prediction/README.md

 ### Second Observation
  The significant contribution of churn probability would be summarized for **High likelyhood of churn** in the following details,
-- Non-service subsciption would likely to churn more i.e. Online Security, Multiples line, Online Backup, Device Protection, TechSupport etc. **except** phone service customer would like to churn more.
+- Non-service subsciptor would likely to churn more i.e. Online Security, Multiples line, Online Backup, Device Protection, TechSupport etc. **except** phone service customer would like to churn more.
 - Fiber Optic Internet service.
 - Month-to-month contract type.
 - Electronic Check